Kimberly Bailey

 Kimberly Bailey of Fallbrook, California created her own version of a bio-frequency device, first invented by Royal Rife, and sold them as an alternative health treatment similar to radionics, purporting to cure a multitude of diseases.
-Although Bailey's holistic healing business made her millions, she is better known for being involved with a kidnapping, torture, and murder-for-hire crimes.
+Although Bailey's holistic healing business made her millions, she is better known for being involved in kidnapping, torture, and murder-for-hire crimes.

 Alternative medicine

 Bailey owned a 33-acre ranch north of San Diego where she grew holistic herbs.
 Bailey created a bio-active frequency device (also known as a "black box machine") because she thought she could improve on the original Rife design, and she wanted to protest against conventional medicine.
 Bailey claimed her device, which emitted electromagnetic waves, could cure various diseases in both humans and animals.
 She applied for a patent under the alias Janet E. Flemming.
 The product was sold through the mail and advertised on infomercials in the 1990s.

 Bailey had several companies including: AstroPulse, The Last Seed, NatureTronics, Nature Tech, and BioSolutions, and used the aliases Kim Davis and Janet Flemming.
 The companies, which were under the umbrella company of the Royal Rife Research Society, are no longer in business since Bailey and her successor James Folsom were both imprisoned.

 Bailey sold her device through her various companies despite it never being submitted for FDA approval.
 The fact that the device was not approved by the FDA was stated on page 10 of the AstroPulse Model D instruction manual.
 The manual also refers to the FBI as the "Federal Bureau of Interference" (page 50), solicits testimonials by offering prizes and to pay $250 for "interesting and dynamic progress reports" (page 52), and referral fees of $75-$300 (page 53).

 Bailey became paranoid and convinced that someone at her company was stealing from her, so in 1997 she hired private investigator Richard Post to find the culprit.
 Bailey and Post became romantically involved briefly in 1998.